shorumi/tweep_test/README.md

 - JSONAPI compliance
 - SOLID design pattern

+**API QUERYING WAS NOT AVAILABLE IN THE EXTERNAL MOCKED API PROVIDED.**
-The project was created with the mindset to SOLID and TDD design patterns.
+- The project was created with the mindset to SOLID and TDD design patterns.
 - I extracted all the business logic to some **Business Modules**
 - Created some **Entities** to manipulate object's data.
 - Attempted to use a lot of **Dependency Injection**.